Take a fresh look at your lifestyle.

 angercontrol

 The door to Allah’s compassion and mercy is always open.
-However, Allah does not accept the repentance of a person who spends their entire life in sin, delaying repentance until their final moments:
+However, Allah does not accept the repentance of a person who spends their entire life in sin.
+That is, those who delay repentance until their final moments:

 وَلَيْسَتِ التَّوْبَةُ لِلَّذِينَ يَعْمَلُونَ السَّيِّئَاتِ حَتَّىٰ إِذَا حَضَرَ أَحَدَهُمُ الْمَوْتُ قَالَ إِنِّي تُبْتُ الْآنَ وَلَا الَّذِينَ يَمُوتُونَ وَهُمْ كُفَّارٌ ۚ أُولَٰئِكَ أَعْتَدْنَا لَهُمْ عَذَابًا أَلِيمًا ﴿١٨﴾

-Of course, a person must be a Muslim for their repentance to be accepted.
+Of course, a person must be a Muslim for Allah to accept their repentance.
 The same applies to having faith in Allah.
-If a person remains a disbeliever throughout their life, grudgingly unwilling to accept Islam but expresses their belief in Allah when they are about to die, their faith won’t be accepted.
+If a person remains a disbeliever throughout their life, grudgingly unwilling to accept Islam but expresses their belief in Allah when they are about to die, Allah won’t accept their faith.
 This is what Pharaoh did, and his faith did not avail him:

 وَجَاوَزْنَا بِبَنِي إِسْرَائِيلَ الْبَحْرَ فَأَتْبَعَهُمْ فِرْعَوْنُ وَجُنُودُهُ بَغْيًا وَعَدْوًا ۖ حَتَّىٰ إِذَا أَدْرَكَهُ الْغَرَقُ قَالَ آمَنتُ أَنَّهُ لَا إِلَٰهَ إِلَّا الَّذِي آمَنَتْ بِهِ بَنُو إِسْرَائِيلَ وَأَنَا مِنَ الْمُسْلِمِينَ ﴿٩٠﴾ آلْآنَ وَقَدْ عَصَيْتَ قَبْلُ وَكُنتَ مِنَ الْمُفْسِدِينَ ﴿٩١﴾

-We carried the Children of Israel across the sea whereat Pharaoh and his troops pursued them out of defiance and aggression.
+We carried the Children of Israel across the sea, whereat Pharaoh and his troops pursued them, out of defiance and aggression.
 When overtaken by drowning, he called out, ‘I believe that there is no god except Him in whom the Children of Israel believe, and I am one of those who submit [to Him]!’
-(90) [He was told,] ‘What!
-Now?
-When you have been disobedient heretofore and were among the agents of corruption?!
-(91)
+(90)

-Of course, if a person realizes the truth of Islam in their final moments and has not grudgingly refused to profess their faith in Islam throughout their life, their faith and repentance will be accepted.
+Of course, Allah accepts the faith of those who realize the truth of Islam even in their final moments.
+This is only possible if they have not grudgingly refused to profess their faith in Islam throughout their life.

 The Stages of Repentance